-Prerequisites: Full Admission into the English program and one of ENGL 336 or 339 and one 300-level English literature course.
+Prerequisites: One of ENGL 336 or 339 and one 300-level English $\,$ literature course.
+Rotation: Arranged

 A writing course that requires the creation and development of a sustained, cohesive body of work.
 The work may be poetry, prose or a combination of genres.
 The scope and nature of the project is negotiated with the instructor.